anneshackelford/anneshackelford.github.io/src/markdown/about/whatIsMyProfessionalProject.md

 # What is my Professional Project?

-Today I am looking for a new challenge in Frontend Web Development in React.js in a dynamic international environment.
+Today I am looking for a new challenge as a Senior in Frontend Web Development in React.js in a dynamic international environment.